 MRI is more sensitive, but only when there is occlusion of the largest cortical veins.
 Occlusion involving small veins at the cortical level is difficult to identify 3.

-For general discussion on treatment please refer to the parent article: cerebral venous thrombosis.
+Management does not differ from the general management of cerebral venous thrombosis.
+For this discussion please refer to the parent article: cerebral venous thrombosis.